sony/nmos-cpp/Documents/Authorization.md

 There are two ways of requesting access tokens from the Authomrization Server according to the type of authorization grant used.
 The grant type depends on the location and the nature of the Client involved in obtaining the access token.

-A number of grant types are defined in OAuth 2.0, but the IS-10/BCP-003-02 specifications focus on using the following grant types:
+A number of grant types are defined in _OAuth 2.0_, but the IS-10/BCP-003-02 specifications focus on using the following grant types:
 - Authorization Code Grant.
 - Client Credentials Grant.